English criminal law: Necessity

 Since then, in the 1970s, in several road traffic cases, although obiter dicta, it has been stated that there is a defence of necessity.
 In Johnson v Phillips [1975], Justice Wein stated that a police constable would be entitled to direct motorists to disobey road traffic regulations if this was reasonably necessary for the protection of life or property.
 In a later case, Woods v Richards, Justice Eveleigh stated that the defence of necessity depended on the degree of emergency which existed or the alternative danger to be averted.
 In DPP v Harris a police officer, charged with driving without due care and attention through a red traffic light contrary to s 3 of the Road Traffic Act 1988, and having collided with another vehicle containing armed robbers whilst pursuing that vehicle, was not allowed to advance the defence of necessity.
 Again in Chicon v DPP [1994] the defence of necessity was not allowed in a case of a pit bull terrier dog being kept in a public place without a muzzle - the owner had removed the muzzle to allow the dog to drink.
 But in the case of In re F (Mental Patient Sterilization), the defence of necessity was allowed.
-In the case of R v Bournewood Community and Mental Health NHS Trust, the defence of necessity (in the case of Tort law) was recognized and applied by the House of Lords to justify the informal detention and treatment of a mentally incompetent person who had become a danger to himself.
+In the case of R v Bournewood Community and Mental Health NHS Trust, the defence of necessity (in the case of Tort law) was recognised and applied by the House of Lords to justify the informal detention and treatment of a mentally incompetent person who had become a danger to himself.
 This approach was subsequently found to be a violation of Article 5 of the European Convention of Human Rights by the European Court of Human Rights in HL v United Kingdom.
 Subsequent to this decision, individuals who lack capacity must be deprived of their liberty in accordance with the Deprivation of Liberty Safeguards (an amendment to the Mental Capacity Act 2005), not under the common law doctrine of necessity.

-But more recently, duress of circumstance and necessity have been recognized and used by courts.
+But more recently, duress of circumstance and necessity have been recognised and used by courts.
 In a leading case, Re A (Conjoined Twins), conjoined twins were born, one reliant on the other for her heart and lungs.
 Unless they were separated, both would die, but if separated, the reliant twin would die, the doctors therefore being liable to prosecution for murder.
 It was, however, held that in this special and incredibly sensitive situation, that the separation was necessary to save the first twin's life.